 Advanced students practice advanced technique and pointe work in a vigorous environment.
 They begin to explore choreography, learn repertory from famous ballets and learn to condition their bodies for optimal success in whatever they wish their dance future to be.
 Classes are offered 6 days per week, including Saturday Variations class.

 Level 6 is for the elite dancer, who is interested in taking their training to a higher level, as a professional, choreographer, or a teacher.
-Students are expected to work en pointe in daily classes and have their own class once a week to work on very advanced technique and artistry.
+Students are expected to work en pointe in daily classes and to work on very advanced technique and artistry.
 Classes are offered 6 days per week, including Variations.